-This country offers incredible coastlines with beautiful people and beaches, the vast Amazon jungle, the thunderous and spectacular Iguazu Falls and so much more.
+This country offers incredible coastlines with beautiful people and beaches, the vast Amazon jungle, the spectacular Iguazu Falls and so much more.

 Did You Know…that Lençóis Maranhenses National Park in the north is nicknamed the ‘Brazilian Sahara’ after the Sahara Desert?

 ~We recommend 3 full days to experience Rio properly~

 Arguably the most famous city in South America, Rio does not disappoint.
 Any visit to this seaside city will certainly include the well beaten tourist path to Copacabana Beach, Christ the Redeemer and Sugarloaf.

 We encourage travellers to expand their horizons and include a walking tour of Old Town Rio, to explore the Santa Teresa neighbourhood, go dancing in Lapa!
 There is no other place in Rio that embodies the alegria, or happiness, of the Brazilian people more than the nightlife scene here.
 Once the sun goes down, this normally quiet area turns into a vibrant jumble full of restaurants, nightclubs and bars.
 From traditional northeastern forró, to Rio’s own samba, to reggae from Bahia – you will enjoy the best music Rio has to offer.

 Beaches – Buzios, Praia do Forte, Jericoacoara, Ilha Grande